Why private lotteries were banned in India

 The amounts of money earned from these lotteries were huge and several Indians became Matka Kings.
 This title is awarded to a person who has earned a great deal from Matka gambling.

 Since lotteries have been a way to fund state finances in Europe since the 1500s the Indian government saw an opportunity to improve their financial state by creating their own lotteries.
 Furthermore, they could stop the flow of money that wasn’t being taxed in the Satta king.
 One of the many laws made in 1967 was, therefore, the national ban on private lotteries.
-This gave room for the many Indian State lotteries we have today.
+This gave room for the many government lotteries in India we have today.

 Indian State lotteries